Vinayak-Gamerzz/dev-motivate/README.md

 Instead of just staring at your screen for hours, it:

-* Gives you XP while you code
-* Levels you up through ranks
-* Shows motivation when you save files
-* Roasts you if you stay idle (yes, really!!!!)
+Gives you XP while you code, Levels you up through ranks ,Shows motivation when you save files, Roasts you if you stay idle (yes, really!!!!)

----

 ## Why I built this